heroku/terraform-provider-heroku/website/docs/r/app_config_association.html.markdown

 ## Attributes Reference
 The following attributes are exported:
-* `id` - The ID of the config association
+* `id` - The ID of the app config association

 ## Import
-The `heroku_config_association` resource's primary attributes are managed only within Terraform state.
+The `heroku_app_config_association` resource's primary attributes are managed only within Terraform state.
 It does not exist as a native Heroku resource.
-Therefore, it is not possible to import an existing `heroku_config_association` resource.
+Therefore, it is not possible to import an existing `heroku_app_config_association` resource.